easydiffusion/easydiffusion/README.md

 You don't need to install or struggle with Python, Anaconda, Docker etc. The installer will take care of whatever is needed.

 This will automatically install Stable Diffusion, set it up, and start the interface.
 No additional steps are needed.

-**To Uninstall:** Just delete the `stable-diffusion-ui` folder to uninstall all the downloaded packages.

 # How to use?
 Please use our [guide](https://github.com/cmdr2/stable-diffusion-ui/wiki/How-to-Use) to understand how to use the features in this UI.